arjunraj-cyber/huntdd-Ghost/README.md

 go run main.go

-To scan a specific path;
+To scan a specific path :
 go run main.go -scan /path/to/your/files